joehahn/spark-one-off/README.md

 This repo's main goal is to template the workflow described above: have Spark perform a computation on an EMR cluster and export its output to S3 where it is later be queried and visualized by a Jupyter dashboard.
-Having the EMR cluster terminate after the spark job completes, and storing output in S3, also keeps compute costs very low.
+Having the EMR cluster terminate after the spark job completes, with its output stored in S3, also keeps compute costs very low.

 This line in the piggyback script generates the mock XO dataset: